Specialty coffee in process! "washed" vs. "naturals"

-Why is coffee sometimes washed and what does the term "natural" on the label of your favorite coffee tell you?
+Why is coffee sometimes washed and what does the term "natural" on the label of your favorite coffee tells you?

-In order to stop the natural fermentation processes, wet-processed "washed" specialty coffees are separated from their soft skin and their mucilage is removed after harvesting.
+In order to stop the natural fermentation processes, wet-processed "washed" specialty coffees are separated from their soft skin and their mucilage (= a jelly-like layer around the coffee beans) is removed after harvesting.
+By removing all the pulp before drying, the bean's original aromas are unadulterated and fully revealed.
+Washed coffees are appreciated for their clean and authentic notes.

 Mucilage is a jelly-like layer within the coffee fruit that covers the coffee bean and its silver skin, the so-called parchment.
 It consists largely of sugar, and if it were not removed after harvesting, it would initiate a fermentation process that is not desired in the "washed" process at this point.